bash-hash-run/emoji-guesser/README.md

 ## Data Storage with DappyKit and IPFS

-Emoji Guesser uses a combination of DappyKit and IPFS for permanent and decentralized data storage:
+Emoji Guesser uses a combination of DappyKit and IPFS for permanent and decentralized data storage, with results stored on Base Chain mainnet:

 ### How It Works